open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

 `Activity` is used for instrumentation, the end result would be same. i.e Processors/Exporters see the same data.

+The recommended way of instrumenting is by using the [.NET Activity API](#instrumenting-a-libraryapplication-with-net-activity-api).
+Users are required to just take dependency on the [DiagnosticSource](https://www.nuget.org/packages/System.Diagnostics.DiagnosticSource/5.0.0).
+Adding dependency to [OpenTelemetry.API](https://www.nuget.org/packages/opentelemetry.api) is required only for the following scenarios.

+1. You want to use terminology matching OpenTelemetry spec (Span vs Activity).
+The [shim](#instrumenting-a-libraryapplication-with-opentelemetryapi-shim) can be useful for such users.
+2. Your library is at "edge", and want to access [Propagators](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md), to inject and extract context data.
+Some of the most common libraries requiring this include [HttpClient](../OpenTelemetry.Instrumentation.Http/README.md), [ASP.NET](../OpenTelemetry.Instrumentation.AspNet/README.md), [ASP.NET Core](../OpenTelemetry.Instrumentation.AspNetCore/README.md).
+This repo already provides instrumentation for these common libraries.
+If your library is not built on top of these, and want to leverage propagators, follow the [Propagation API](#propagation-api) section.

 ## Instrumenting a library/application with .NET Activity API

 ### Basic usage